sunfounder/pidog/docs/source/openai.rst

 --------------------------------------------------------------
 .. note::

-   You need to install the necessary modules for PiCar-X first.
+   You need to install the necessary modules for PiDog first.
 For details, please refer to: :ref:`install_all_modules`.

 In this section, we will create and activate a virtual environment, installing the required packages and dependencies within it.
 This ensures that the installed packages do not interfere with the rest of the system, maintaining project dependency isolation and preventing conflicts with other projects or system packages.